Bhima Koregaon: Activist Rona Wilson’s phone was infected with Pegasus, shows new analysis

 The Pegasus spyware, developed by Israeli technology company NSO Group, has been at the centre of a debate on privacy violations and illegal surveillance.
 The firm has maintained it only sells its products to government law enforcement and intelligence clients to help them monitor security threats.

-But in July, a global investigation involving 17 news organisations, including The Guardian, The Washington Post and Indian news website The Wire, had revealed that the software was allegedly used to spy on heads of states, activists and journalists in several countries, including India.
+But in July, a global investigation involving 17 news organisations, including The Guardian, The Washington Post and Indian news website The Wire, had revealed that the software was allegedly used to spy on heads of states, activists and journalists in several countries.

 Amnesty International was also a partner in the investigation, which is called the Pegasus Project.